Smartling/SmartlingHelp/_articles/connectors/repository-connector/repository-connector---version-history.md

 * Trigger for push back translations can be Smartling callback or cron
 * Customize where and how to push translated resources
 * Allow to configure Language mapping
-* Allow to enable\disable automatic authorize files for all\specific locales
+* Allow to enable/disable automatic authorize files for all or specific locales
 * Single Smartling project can be mappet to 1 or more repositories
 * Translate several branches at once (or only master branch)
 * Automatically remove resources files from Smartling project when files removed from Github